 Download the RN to BSN and Graduate Nursing Student Projects Checklist to guide you through this process.

 Step 1: Complete the Student Nurse Project Application Form

 Step 2: Meet with the Director of Nursing Education

-- Call the Center for Nursing Excellence at (603) 650-8008 to schedule a 30 minute appointment with the Director of Nursing Education to discuss your project.
+- Contact the Center for Nursing Excellence to schedule a 30 minute appointment with the Director of Nursing Education to discuss your project.

 - Provide an electronic copy of your course syllabus and learning objectives to the Director of Nursing Education before the appointment.